Summer 2024 Dates:

 Will we be split into smaller groups during the programs?

 Absolutely.
 You will be split into smaller, more intimate groups when you are in medical settings so that you can participate in more activities, as well as experience a more hands-on approach.

-Arrangements will be secured for students and chaperones to reside in a local hotel during the program.
-The hotel will be safe and comfortable with modern amenities including A/C. Student accommodations will be single-gender and double occupancy.
+Students and chaperones will stay in a local hotel during the program.
+The hotel will be safe and comfortable with modern amenities, including A/C. Students will be housed in single-gender, double occupancy rooms.

 Strict curfews will be enforced for students throughout their stay.
-Each student will be assigned a specific chaperone to report to.
-Students will be chaperoned at all times when outside the care of the staff at the medical center and hospital.
-Parents may contact chaperones directly if they cannot reach their child for any reason.
+Each student will be assigned a specific chaperone to report to with any urgent needs overnight.

 You will need to wear scrubs and a long white lab coat for all sessions at the hospital and medical facilities.
 For weekend excursions and time off from the hospital, you should pack comfortable/casual clothes.
 A full suggested packing list will be provided to you after enrollment.

-Students may want to bring pocket money for their own personal expenses, shopping, personal care items, etc. ($250-$300 should be more than adequate).
-Cash is the preferred payment method in many places in Vietnam, but where credit cards are accepted, Visa and MasterCard are more widely accepted than American Express or Discover Card.
+Students may want to bring pocket money for their own personal expenses like souvenirs or additional personal care items.
+We typically suggest around $200 US dollars in cash, which can be exchanged for the local currency upon arrival.
+Credit cards are accepted abroad, though Visa and MasterCard are more widely accepted than American Express or Discover Card.

 Are you a future veterinarian?
 This summer program was MADE for you.